 education.vic.gov.au

-Equal opportunity legislation covers all department employees (including contractors), volunteers and candidates applying for a job.
+Federal and state anti-discrimination legislation covers all department staff (including contractors), volunteers and candidates applying for a job.

-• where the person, because of their disability, would be unable to carry out the inherent requirements of the role, even with the provision of workplace adjustments by an employer; and
+• where the person, because of their disability, would be unable to carry out the inherent requirements of the role, even with the provision of workplace adjustments by an employer

 • general exceptions such as if the discrimination is necessary to protect the health or safety of any person or property, or where the discrimination is authorised by another piece of legislation.